Best Gutter Guards for Seattle Homes (2025)

 A top-tier product that we recommend if you want to keep out pine needles and eliminate the need for maintenance is MasterShield.
 It is the only filter guard that is installed at an angle, which allows debris to slide right off.

-The difference lies in the grade of stainless steel.
+The difference between the stainless steel options is the grade of the metal.
 Some brands use 304-grade stainless steel, which is really designed for interior use.
 Other brands use 316-grade stainless steel, which uses molybdenum to be much more corrosion-resistant.

 Here is an example of what that looks like: